Promptly-Technologies-LLC/llm_cost_estimation/README.md

 ```

 In this case, the function will calculate the cost based on the structure of chat messages.
 It's important to remember to replace the sample code with your actual prompt/chat history and model as necessary.

+## Contributing

+We welcome contributions from the community!
+The `llm-cost-estimation` library is open source, and we encourage you to help us improve it.

+Currently, the `models` object supports only a subset of OpenAI models.
+We recognize the need to expand this list to include more models not just from OpenAI, but from other vendors as well.
+If you're familiar with a model that isn't currently supported, we'd love your help in integrating it into the library.
+The library could also use some unit tests.

+Here's how you can contribute:

+1. **Fork the Repository:** Start by forking the `llm-cost-estimation` repository.

+2. **Clone the Forked Repository:** Clone the forked repository to your local machine and switch into its directory.

+3. **Create a New Branch:** It's best practice to create a new branch for each feature or bug fix you're working on.
+This keeps your changes organized and separated from the `main` branch.

+4. **Make Your Changes:** Make the necessary changes in the new branch.
+This could involve adding new features, fixing bugs, improving documentation, or enhancing existing code.

+5. **Test Your Changes:** Make sure your changes do not break any existing functionality.
+Add new tests if necessary.

+6. **Commit and Push Your Changes:** Once you're happy with your changes, commit them and push the branch to your forked repository on GitHub.

+7. **Create a Pull Request:** Finally, navigate to the original `llm-cost-estimation` repository and create a pull request.
+In the pull request description, explain the changes you made, why you believe they're necessary, and any other information you think might be helpful.

+After you've submitted your pull request, the maintainers of the `llm-cost-estimation` library will review your changes.
+You might be asked to make some additional modifications or provide more context about your changes.
+Once everything is approved, your changes will be merged into the `main` branch.

+We value all our contributors and are grateful for any time you can spare to help improve `llm-cost-estimation`.
+Happy coding!